yaroslawliker/haskell-bellman-ford-parallel/README.md

 ### Set up
 *You may skip this part*

-Before building you may want to go to app/Main.hs and change the variable `procN = 4` to a number of threads amoung which you want to split processing.
+Before building you may want to open app/Main.hs and change the variable `procN = 4` to a number of threads amoung which you want to split processing.

 Also, in app/Main.hs there are few examples like